memit0/wordle/README.md

-# Project 1 - *Wordle*
+# Project 2 - Worble

 Submitted by: Mehmet Battal

-Wordle is a app that is a replica of the Wordle game on NY Times
+Worble is an app that is a replicate of Wordle

-Time spent: 12 hours spent in total
+Time spent: 5 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

+- [x] User can change the number of letters per row (the length of the goal word)
+- [x] User can change the numbers of rows on the board (how many guesses allowed)
-- [x] App displays a keyboard on the screen
+- [x] User can select a new themed set to pull the goal word from
-- [x] When tapping on the keyboard, a letter is shown or deleted (letter selected)
-- [x] User can play a basic version of Wordle, with different goal words each time
+- [x] User can select "alien wordle", causing the goal word to change after each guess

 The following **optional** features are implemented:

-- [x] Improve and customize the user interface by adding a launchscreen and app icon
-- [ ] Run the app on a device rather than in the simulator
+- [ ] App displays a reset button on the top left to reset the game (but make no changes to the settings)

 The following **additional** features are implemented: